Mitch Stetter

-Mitchel Blake Stetter (born January 16, 1981) is an American former professional baseball pitcher and current coach.
-He played in Major League Baseball (MLB) for the Milwaukee Brewers.
+Mitchel Blake Stetter (born January 16, 1981) is an American former professional baseball pitcher and current coach for the Kansas City Royals of Major League Baseball (MLB).
+He played in MLB for the Milwaukee Brewers.

 College

 Stetter attended Indiana State University, where he was a pitcher.
 In 2001 and 2002, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.
-He was then drafted in the 16th round (459th overall) by the Milwaukee Brewers in the 2003 Major League Baseball Draft.
 Stetter led the Sycamores in strikeouts and innings pitched in three seasons and once in wins.
 He finished his college career fifth in strikeouts and innings pitched and holds the record for the most hit batters in a season for Sycamore baseball with 32.

-Major league career
+Playing career

 Milwaukee Brewers

+Stetter was then drafted in the 16th round (459th overall) by the Milwaukee Brewers in the 2003 Major League Baseball draft.

 Stetter made his major league debut on September 1, 2007, against the Pittsburgh Pirates.

-On September 29, 2007, Stetter picked up his first major league win against the San Diego Padres and his former minor league and college teammate Joe Thatcher.
+On September 29, Stetter picked up his first major league win against the San Diego Padres and his former minor league and college teammate Joe Thatcher.

-Stetter was up and down between the Brewers and Triple A Nashville during the 2008 season.
+Stetter was up and down between the Brewers and Triple-A Nashville during the 2008 season.
 He was added to the Brewers postseason roster, where he was a left-handed specialist, striking out of Ryan Howard and Chase Utley.